wenogk/inventoryTrackerBackend/README.md

 ## Features:

-- Create, Remove, Update, Delete Items
+- Create, Read, Update, Delete Items
 - Generate CSV of items with one click of a button

 ## Technical details and features